API Authentication - Synthreo Builder

 The Synthreo Builder API uses a JWT (JSON Web Token) based authentication model.
 To interact with the API, you must first obtain an access token by authenticating with your user credentials.
 This token must then be included in the Authorization header of all subsequent API requests.

 Important: Access tokens expire after 24 hours and must be renewed by re-authenticating.
+The token response also includes a refreshToken (see Token Expiration and Management).

 Obtaining an Access Token